mrfinnsmith/Instant-Currency-Tools-for-Sheets/README.md

     5. All lookups tracked in `src/add-on/CurrencyConvertor.js` via `CurrencyRateService` class
 - **Subscriptions**: Tracked in spreadsheet with plans to move to MongoDB
   - Premium user emails stored with product ID and status
+- **Analytics**: Daily marketplace metrics stored in spreadsheet with duplicate prevention
+  - Install count, review count, and average rating tracked via `src/analytics/MarketplaceTracker.js`

 # Key Script Properties

-Both Apps Script projects rely on these script properties:
+Each Apps Script project relies on these script properties:

 - `add-on` project:
   - `STRIPE-INSTANT-CURRENCY-SHEETS-PRODUCT-ID`: Identifier for the product in Stripe